 Is it a grant or a loan?

 It will be a grant, not a loan, so will not need to be repaid.
 Payments received by a business under the CJRS must, however, be included as income in its calculation of taxable profits for Income Tax and Corporation Tax purposes - although businesses can continue to deduct employment costs as normal.

 Can we keep some of the grant?

-Staffing decisions when reopening workplaces - flowchart06 January 2021
+Staffing decisions when reopening workplaces - flowchart01 April 2021

-We have updated our flowchart to help employers decide which employees should attend their workplace during the Covid-19 pandemic following the introduction of a new national lockdown throughout England
+We have updated our flowchart to help employers decide which employees should attend their workplace during the Covid-19 pandemic following the start of the Spring 2021 roadmap out of lockdown in England.

 Covid 19 - Coronavirus

 Our advice on responding to the coronavirus outbreak.

 Our advice on the impact of the coronavirus outbreak and our guidance on how employers should respond in the UK and internationally.